chloedaphne/MVA_2025_SNLP/README.md

 ### 10 classes

 The courses consist of 10 three-hours slots.
-This year, the course will take place in person, distributed over several sites within Paris (please see each separate course for the location).
+This year, the course will take place in person, on Thursdays, from 2pm to 5pm, at the Ecole Normale Supérieure, (45 rue d'ULM) or Ecole de Médecine ().

 Each three-hour slot will have a lecture lasting approximately two hours, followed by a quiz and Q&As.